Purdue-ISL/Dragonfly/DragonflyDocker/README.md

 ## Download And Run The Image

-- To **Download** the latest Dragonfly image, run the command below or you can refer to [this dockerhub repo](https://hub.docker.com/r/eghabash/dfly/tags) to track/download old versions of the image.
+- To **Download** the latest Dragonfly image, run the command below or you can refer to [this dockerhub repo](https://hub.docker.com/r/eghabash/dfly/tags) to track/download old versions of the image
   ```
   docker pull eghabash/dfly
   ```